Domains

 Prerequisites: Two talents from Glass

 Instant: After declaring a safe roll, spend 1 Wit to turn it into a stacked roll.
-If you succeed on the roll, gain Wit equal to the dice remaining in your stack.
+If the result you keep is a critical success, gain Wit up to the number of dice remaining in your stack.

 You don't guess.
 You eliminate possibilities one by one until only the answer remains.
 It takes longer than intuition, but it has the considerable advantage of being right.